jayy-lmao/sql-gen/README.md

 let customers = PostgresContext.customer.select_all(&pool).await?;
 ```

+The suggested way to add customer queries etc would be to add them somewhere like `db/customer_custom_queries.rs` so that they are not overwritten by codgen.
+If you `impl CustomerSet` and add functions it will extend it.

 ### Generate Migrations

 To generate SQL migrations based on changes in the structs, use the `migrate generate` command: